ThatLuckyBear/ThatLuckyBear/DWM2_Breeding_1.3.md

 ----------------------------------------

-OCTOGON		Octoreach 	Octoreach  (offspring must be at least +5)
+X OCTOGON	Octoreach 	Octoreach  (offspring must be at least +5)

 ----------------------------------------